LD4P/sinopia/schemas.md

 - Property Template:
     - type attribute can only be 'literal', 'resource', or 'lookup'
       - 'resource' and 'lookup' require valueConstraint
+    - conditional JSON schemas that only allow appropriate valueConstraints given the type:
+      - lookup:
+        - require useValuesFrom and disallow valueTemplateRefs
+        - (also disallow resourceTemplates)
+      - resource:
+        - require valueTemplateRefs and disallow useValuesFrom
+      - literal:
+        - disallow valueTemplateRefs as well as useValuesFrom
+        - (also disallow resourceTemplates)
     - mandatory and repeatable properties can be proper booleans OR strings (e.g. true or 'true')
+    - valueConstraint can have at most one of useValuesFrom, valueTemplateRefs
+    - valueConstaint.useValuesFrom requires at least one entry (or it shouldn't be present)
+    - valueConstaint.valueTemplateRefs requires at least one entry (or it shouldn't be present)
+    - valueConstraint.valueDataType requires dataTypeURI (or it shouldn't be present)
     - valueConstraint.editable attribute removed as it will always be true
-    - valueConstraint can have at most one of useValuesFrom, valueTemplateRefs
     - removed attributes that were never used or ignored in profile editor, BFE and RDF generated:
       - valueConstraint.remark
       - valueConstraint.repeatabe (duplicate of outer repeatable attribute)